• Skip to primary navigation

 Variations:

-• Use leftover roast pork or chicken instead of beef.
+• Use leftover roast pork or roast chicken instead of beef.

 Storage:

 Leftovers can be stored in the fridge for up to 3 days and reheated until piping hot in the microwave!
-Leftovers can also be frozen.
+Leftovers can also be frozen for up to 3 months.

 Nutrition: